indepth-dev/community/files/en-us/tutorials/angular/inject-environment-variables.md

 - Secures environment variables by limiting them to those starting with `NG_APP` (inspired by `create-react-app` and `vue-cli`)
 - Uses `dotenv` and `dotenv-expand` which allow loading environment and reference system environment variables from `.env.\*` files
 - Possibility to have `.env.local`, `.env.development`, `.env.test` and `.env.production` files with a conventional hierarchy similar to the one used in `create-react-app`, `parcel` and `vue-cli`
-- Supports the injection of an environment variable into a component template using the env pipe: and into `index.html`.
+- Supports the injection of an environment variable into a component template using the env pipe and into `index.html`.

   ```html
   <!-- index.html -->